akki01133/book-library-api/readme.md

 ## Features :
 - the project is built upon the `MVC architecute` as its small and compact domain and the features can be extended easily.
+- used `.env` file to load and ensure security of the MONGO_URI and other secrets.
+See `sample.env` for the reference.
 - used `body_parser` package to except `x-www-form-urlencoded data` in request body and respond in JSON format.
 - used `express-async-handler` package to add a exception catch wrapper over functions to handle runtime or uncaught error and prevent server crash